specklesystems/speckle-docs-OLD/user/README.md

 It might have been provided by your company, you might have deployed one locally, or you might be using one provided by us.
 :::

 You will get an introduction to the key Speckle concepts and learn how to get set up and send your first objects to Speckle.
 We'll go over what you need to install, how to create an account, and how to get the Desktop Connectors you need to get going.
-At the end, there will also be a few [Interoperability Guides](/user/interoperability) which will walk you through all the steps to get your data from AEC Software A to AEC Software B.
+At the end, there will also be a few [tutorials](/user/tutorials) which will walk you through all the steps to get your data from AEC Software A to AEC Software B.

 If you are a developer wanting to learn how to build things with Speckle, head over to the [Dev Docs](/dev/).
-If you want mode in-depth reading on how Speckle works under the hood, make sure to check out our [Deep Dives](/deep-dives/).
+If you want mode in-depth reading on how Speckle works under the hood, make sure to check the [core concepts section](/dev/base).

 ## Basic Concepts